Webinative/dockerise-django/docs/part_1.md

 If everything works as intended, then congratulations.
 You have made it to the end of part 01.

-To summarise, we created a new Django project with a core app and customer User model.
-We implemented a customer UserAdmin.
+To summarise, we created a new Django project with a core app and custom User model.
+We implemented a custom UserAdmin.
 We verified these configurations work together as intended by logging into the Django admin panel.